Tips On How To Get Co-Sleeping To Work For You.

 I get paranoid about my pillow anywhere near baby, so turning it 90 degrees squishes most of it against the wall, but I know it won’t accidentally flop over onto baby next to me.
 Also, you can fold it in half and turn it 90 degrees if you don’t like it squished against the wall.
 Whatever works for you.

-Try sleeping with a chest of drawers or cot pushed up against the bed.
+Try co-sleeping positions with a chest of drawers or cots pushed up against the bed.

-Especially when baby starts being able to move around more.
-It puts my mind at ease knowing he wont’ fall off the bed easily if there’s a ‘wall’ next to him.
-Make sure it’s heavy enough that it can’t easily move; you don’t want it budging slightly even – could risk baby slipping down and getting wedged inbetween.
+Especially when the baby starts being able to move around more.
+It puts my mind at ease knowing he won’t’ fall off the bed easily if there’s a ‘wall’ next to him.
+Make sure it’s heavy enough that it can’t easily move; you don’t want it budging slightly even – could risk baby slipping down and getting wedged in between.

 Try sleeping sober.

-Hope these were helpful to you in some way, if you’re considering co-sleeping!
+Hope these were helpful to you in some way if you’re considering co-sleeping positions!

-Read more articles on Kids and Sleeping from my Sister Bloggers:
+Read more articles on Kids and co-sleeping positions from my Sister Bloggers:

 9 Tips We Used to “Train” Our Kids for An Early Bedtime by Marie from Buncha Monkeys